Our Annual Christmas Number

 But before expanding this point, consideration should be given to the other event that formally ended the old world, which was the beginning of modern finance with the incorporation of the Bank of England in 1694.
 As history shows, central banking is fine when disciplined by a convertible currency and, when not, it becomes a tool of state ambition to confiscate wealth though currency depreciation.
 That the dollar has lost 90% of its value in only 50 years exceeds most princely devaluations and, like those, has been no accident.

-Indeed, recent Fed announcements to "print money" could be an attempt to go for the final 10%.
+Indeed, the Fed's compulsion to "print" could be an attempt to go for the final 10%.
 While many outside central banking would consider this as infinite folly, it is uncertain as to how long this endeavour will maintain credulity in even academic circles.
 Regrettably, modern financial agencies such as the Treasury or Federal Reserve System have become as corruptible as their medieval counterparts.

 Fortunately, history provides some antidotes to governmental abuse of the productive sector.
 Short of rebellion, the most effective of course has been government and its financial agencies being forced to be accountable to the taxpayer.
 As for those who have wrecked the currency (also a government responsibility), Dante, in his Inferno, reserves a special place in hell for "false moneyers".